techidaily/site-ai-voice-clone/source/_posts/in-2024-ai-video-translation.md

 ![Talking Photo tool interface](https://images.wondershare.com/virbo/article/2024/03/tiktok-lip-sync-9.jpg)

  Now, you have successfully made your own TikTok lip-sync video.
 You can upload it to TikTok and share it with your followers.
-For more detailed instructions, you can see how to use[Virbo’s Photo Talking tool](https://virbo.wondershare.com/guide/talking-photo.html) .
+For more detailed instructions, you can see how to use [Virbo’s Photo Talking tool](https://virbo.wondershare.com/guide/talking-photo.html) .

 ## Part 4: How To Lipsync Your Video to Any Language Using AI Video Translator